The Curriculum

 Classes and Instructors

-The 2022 Class will begin on Thursday, February 17th, 2022 and will meet virtually on Thursdays through April 28th from 6:30-8:30 p.m. (excluding Passover).
+The 2026 Class will begin in February of 2026, and will meet on Wednesdays through the middle to end of April.
 We anticipate awarding 12 CLE credits during the term.

 Tours